dipanjanmantri/AWS-Monitoring/README.md

 <pre>
 Configuration

-•	Under config folder, use config.js file to custimize the memory and cpu threshold for alert notifications
+•	Under config folder, use config.js file to customize the memory and cpu threshold for alert notifications
 •	AccountSid and authid, need to be provided for twilio service.
 </pre>